-Every year we are bombarded by so many advertising campaigns and column inches extolling the virtues of new and miraculous skincare products that even the most “dedicated follower of beauty” gets muddled by all this technical information.
+Every year we are bombarded by so many advertising campaigns and column inches extolling the virtues of new and miraculous skincare products that even the most “dedicated follower of beauty” gets muddled by all the technical information.

 If we want to keep our skin healthy and toned it does need a little help and some tender loving care.
-Exfoliating, toning and moisturising are three of the simplest ways to keep skin looking good - whatever its type -–and give the best results.
+Exfoliating, toning and moisturising are three of the simplest ways to keep skin looking good - whatever its type - and give the best results.

 Exfoliate for a radiant glow